 Teaching Your Children Life Skills

-During this unprecedented time of at-home learning, there are many things you may not realize you are teaching your children, just as critical as mathematics, reading and writing.
+There are many things you may not realize you are teaching your children every day.
+Many of these things are just as critical as mathematics, reading and writing.
 It is time to expand our notion of learning.
 Genuine learning should go beyond core educational topics.

 While you may not be an expert on algebra or physics, you still have skills to teach your children.
 Think about how your own passions or hobbies could be taught to your children by including them in what you are already doing.